 The Sponsor purchased 10,150,000 warrants to purchase Class A common stock of JIH (the "private placement warrants") for a purchase price of \$1.00 per whole private placement warrant, or \$10,150,000 in the aggregate, in private placement transactions that occurred simultaneously with the closing of the Juniper IPO and the closing of the over-allotment option for the Juniper IPO (the "private placement").
 Each private placement warrant entitled the holder to purchase one share of Class A common stock of JIH at \$11.50 per share.
 The private placement warrants were only exercisable for a whole number of shares of Class A common stock of JIH.
 The Sponsor transferred 5,075,000 of its private placement warrants to Midco's equityholders as part of the consideration for the Business Combination.
-Immediately after giving effect to the Business Combination, there were 10,150,000 issued and outstanding private placement warrants.
-The private placement warrants were liability classified.
-Immediately after giving effect to the Business Combination, there were 17,249,995 issued and outstanding public warrants.
-The public warrants were equity classified.
+Immediately after giving effect to the Business Combination, there were 10,150,000 issued and outstanding public warrants.
 The private placement warrants and public warrants were all exercised or redeemed on November 18, 2021.